 the tea the second most consumed drink in the world, after water.
 We all know that drinking tea has certain health benefits, but we don't know exactly which ones.
-And what about the disadvantages, or contraindications Here we will try to give a good overview..
+And what about the disadvantages, or contraindications We will try to give a good overview here..

-On the one hand, let's take a look at this wonderful beverage to better discover it.
+On the one hand, let's take an overview of this wonderful beverage to better discover it.

 Green tea (unfermented)